-From the Family Connection home page, you can click on the "Document Library" to access folders containing college and career planning information.
-You may also Click on "Contact Us" to send an email to your counselor if you have any questions or concerns.
+- On the home page, click Document Library to access document folders containing college and career planning information. - Click Contact Us to send an email to your counselor if you have any questions or concerns.

 HUNTINGTON HIGH SCHOOL PROFILE

 The Huntington High School Profile is a brochure/folder that is sent to every college to which a senior applies.
 The Profile serves as the "jacket" for the high school transcript, and secondary school report (otherwise known as the counselor recommendation).